Introduction

 The idea would be to somehow find a simplification.
 The easiest one is to consider:

 That is, a simple product state.
 This is the approximation used in mean field theory, the sites do not interact (directly) with the other sites, only with the mean field.
-The complexity drops from d^n to dn or even d if there is translational symmetry.
+The complexity drops from to or even d if there is translational symmetry.

 Quite nice, but this approximation does not work in general.
 So let’s find something better.